-Amazon plans Vancouver expansion where talent is cheap
+Amazon plans Vancouver.
+B.C., expansion where talent is cheap

-Amazon.com Inc. expects to nearly triple its workforce in Vancouver, where software engineers are cheap, smart and plentiful.
+Amazon.com expects to nearly triple its workforce in Vancouver, B.C., where software engineers are cheap, smart and plentiful.

 The online retail giant plans to occupy a bunkerlike former Canada Post mailing center that’s being redeveloped into a new 1.1 million square-foot office to house 8,000 jobs by 2023, Jesse Dougherty, a vice president and Vancouver site lead at Amazon, said by phone.
 Currently, the company has 2,700 full-time employees at its city hub.
 It also plans to add 500 jobs in Toronto, according to a statement released Monday.